-• Environmental Management - protecting the environment from the effects of construction by making personnel aware of sensitive environmental resources.

-• Regulatory compliance - complying with requirements contained in project - specific permit conditions, also complying with requirements in regional and local regulations.

-Problem recognition and communication - training personnel to recognise potential environmental problems, i.e. spills, and communicate the problem to the Contractor's and corporate liability.
+- Environmental Management protecting the environment from the effects of construction by making personnel aware of sensitive environmental resources. - Regulatory compliance complying with requirements contained in project specific permit conditions, also complying with requirements in regional and local regulations. - Problem recognition and communication training personnel to recognise potential environmental problems, i.e. spills, and communicate the problem to the Contractor's EO for a solution. - Liability control non-compliance with regulatory requirements can lead to personal and corporate liability.

-EO for a solution.

-Liability control - non-compliance with regulatory requirements can lead to personal environmental requirements and responsibilities.
+All individuals on the Project construction site will need to have a minimum awareness of environmental requirements and responsibilities.
 However, not all need to have the same degree of awareness.
-The required degree of knowledge is greatest for personnel in the
+The required degree of knowledge is greatest for personnel in the Safety, Health, and Environmental Sections and the least for the manual personnel.

-All individuals on the Project construction site will need to have a minimum awareness of monthly basis (depending on project requirements) and keep record of all the environmental related training of the personnel.
+The Contractor shall present environmental awareness programmes on a weekly/bimonthly basis (depending on project requirements) and keep record of all the environmental related training of the personnel.